amancd/form_app/README.md

 - **Second Screen:**
   - Displays a form with fields for name and email.
   - Implements form validation to ensure all fields are filled before submission.
+  - Regex is used for form validation and shared preference for saving the data

 ## Getting Started